Psychology Hacks to Convert Sales!

 - The person who purchases the most expensive item regardless of value.

 As you can see, there is only one customer that you can convince to spend more money.
-That's the second purchaser.
+That's the second buyer.